destinie-diggs/PPG-NIBE/README.md

 By curating a smaller, relevant dataset, researchers can quickly start model development without needing to preprocess or filter the full VitalDB dataset themselves.

 ## Getting Started
-For detailed description of selected data and pipeline see [Wiki](https://github.com/destinie-diggs/PPG-NIBE/wiki).
+For detailed documentation of selected data and pipeline see [Wiki](https://github.com/destinie-diggs/PPG-NIBE/wiki).

 ### Dependencies